prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ### A brighter future: entering modern JavaScript era

-While my work was mainly consisting of maintaining and developing new features on an Universal Windows Platform application (UWP) using C# and XAML, the main solution developed by the company was an ASP.NET backend serving a frontend written in VueJS.
+While my work was mainly consisting of maintaining and developing new features on an Universal Windows Platform application (UWP) using C# and XAML, the main solution developed by the company was an ASP.NET backend serving a VueJs frontend.
 Because I got curious, and I knew that I'd had to eventually work on that, I asked to get involved in it.
 With no previous knowledge of JavaScript, I wanted to see if things changed.
 One thing surely changed: my state of mind regarding JS.

-##### First contact with an unknown species called VueJs
+##### First contact with an unknown species called Vue

 That.
 Was.
 Hard.
 I mean overwhelming.
-Opening a complex solution, probably not perfectly implemented entreprise grade VueJs app, was maybe not the best thing I could have done to get into modern JavaScript.
+Opening a complex, probably not perfectly implemented entreprise grade Vue app, was maybe not the best thing I could have done to get into modern JavaScript.
 I took a step back, and decided to read some documentation.
-So I learnt some very basic JavaScript principles, and how VueJs is made.
-That was really intriguing, because what I was reading was JavaScript, but I felt like it was not the one I remembered.
-I was enjoying using VueJs.
-So I started implementing small features, and I ended up reading about the latest trends in the JS world.
-I immediately felt that i needed to try those, for the sake of knowledge and discovery, and simply curiosity.
+So I learnt some very basic JavaScript principles, and how Vue was using it to create apps with a component-based architecture.
+That was really intriguing, because what I was reading was JavaScript, but did not feel like the one I remembered.
+I was enjoying using Vue.
+So I started implementing small features, and ended up reading about the latest trends in the JS world.
+I immediately felt that i needed to try those, for the sake of knowledge and discovery or simply curiosity.

 ##### The eye-opener: React

-While reading about Vue, I came across numerous referees about a "framework" or "library" called React.
+While reading about Vue, I came across numerous references about a "framework" or "library" called React.
 Compared to the others, it often came out as "more mature" and "more popular".
 Without thinking twice, I was aready crawling through YouTube for some React knowledge, and I sure wasn't disappointed.
 The amount of complete but free resources is incredible.
 Going with the flow (pun slightly intended for whoever gets it), I followed up by implementing simple Redux stores to my app, and learnt by building a dummy ecommerce application.
 And it felt good, satisfying even.
-Because I enjoy well designed architecture, I had a great time implenting those as they felt like puzzle pieces that I put together.
+Because I enjoy well designed architecture, I had a great time implenting those as they were like puzzle pieces that I put together.

 ![React + Redux architecture, delightful...](../images/react-architecture.png)